ischoegl/cantera-docker/README.md

                  --workdir /src cantera-fork
 ```

-While the container is running, set a root password (using a _separate_ terminal)
+While the container is running, set a password for the `docker` user (using a _separate_ terminal)

 ```
 $ docker exec -u 0 -it ct-fork bash
-# passwd
+# passwd docker # <-- set password for docker
+# usermod -aG sudo docker # <-- add docker to sudoers list
 ...
 # exit
 ```